Extra is a typeface I designed for the identity system of 46 & 2, a Mumbai based design studio.

 By the end of the first week of TypeParis, my brief was quite clear contextually, but I had very little to go on visually.
 I began by sketching words rather than letters to be able to derive the kind of visual feel I wanted from the typeface.
 Once I had achieved a fair idea of the look I wanted, I was to start drawing individual letterforms, which would then be grouped into words once again to see how they functioned as a system.

 Halfway through the course, I quite liked how this sketch looked.
 However, at this point, it was still more lettering than the basis of a typeface.
 I was very reluctant to switch the diagonal stress for vertical, but two iconic quotes convinced me to.

-Iconic quote by Matthew Carter on how a typeface must prioritise being a system that works together over maximising the individual aesthetic of each letter.
+Iconic quote by Matthew Carter on how a typeface must prioritise being a cohesive system over maximising the individual aesthetic of each letter.